BenDol/bendol/README.md

 ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=BenDol&show_icons=true&theme=dark)

-I’m a senior software engineer with over a decade of experience building and maintaining open-source tools—mostly in the gaming and modding space.
-I enjoy blending technical rigor with creative problem-solving, whether that means architecting a custom game server in Java or scripting autonomous bots in Python and Lua.
+I’m a senior software engineer with over a decade of experience building and maintaining open-source tools, mostly in the gaming and modding space.
+I enjoy blending technical rigor with creative problem-solving, whether that means architecting a custom game server in Java or scripting bots in Python and Lua.
 When I’m not coding, you can find me writing about U.S. politics and policy on [my Substack](bendol.me)

 and of course ![](https://readme-typing-svg.herokuapp.com/?font=Fira%20Code&pause=250&color=79FF97&width=150&height=9&size=11&vCenter=true&lines=GAMING;MORE+WORKING!).

 ---

-### 🚀 What I’m Working On
+### What I’m Working On

 - **UnrealEngine Framework**
   I created an [Unreal Engine 5](https://www.unrealengine.com/en-US/unreal-engine-5) framework I've coined as [DaggerEngine](https://github.com/BenDol/DaggerEngine-UE) as a learning project for UE5.